andrejandre/Location-Tracking-Research/README.md

     yAcc = yAcc - 0.11895615670204282

-The algorithm for data stitching:
+The algorithm for data stitching (this is yet to be optimized and improved, for now it is a brute force solution to demonstrate the research):

     #==============================================================================
     # Conditional Data Stitching Sequence